Educational Excellence Since 1912

 • Poetry Club

-If you love writing or reading poems of any kind, then the Dead Poet’s Society is the right place for you!
+If you love writing or reading poems/prose of any kind, then poetry club is the right place for you!
 You don’t need to have written any poetry to join, just as long as you have an interest in it.

 • Pride Alliance

-Hamden Hall's Pride Alliance provide a safe, supportive, and all-inclusive space for lesbian, gay, bisexual, transgender, gender non-binary, queer/questioning, asexual members and allies of the LGBTQ+ community.
-The Pride Alliance also works to educate faculty, staff and students about important issues that impact the LGBTQ+ community.
+Hamden Hall’s Pride Alliance provides a safe, supportive, and inclusive space for all members and allies of the LGBTQIA+ community.
+The club facilitates activities and events that pertain to current issues within the community.

 • Production Crew